TishaniSakalya/non-parametric-two-way-anova/README.md

 # Permova
 This repository contains a novel approach for performing non-parametric two-way ANOVA using a bootstrap permutation method.
+The method allows for testing the effects of two categorical factors and their interaction on a continuous outcome, without relying on parametric assumptions.
+The implementation includes functions for bootstrapping, permutation testing, effect size calculation, and power analysis.
+The package is designed for users who need a robust, flexible tool for analyzing data in situations where traditional ANOVA assumptions are violated.